What influences risk tolerance and the different types of investors.

 Based on risk tolerance, investors typically fall into three categories: conservative, balanced, and aggressive.
 Each type has different investment strategies and ideal asset allocations.

-A conservative investor values safety and stability over high returns.
+A conservative investor prioritises capital preservation and lower volatility over higher return potential.
 Their primary goal is to protect capital and avoid large market fluctuations.

 Key characteristics: